chienlinhuang1116/speech-translation/README.md

 }
 ```

 This repo is a fork of [ESPNet](https://github.com/espnet/espnet).
-You should consider citing their articles as well if you use this code.
+You should consider citing their papers as well if you use this code.